Abul Asad

 Abul Asad (born 1942) is a Bangladeshi writer and journalist.
-He is the editor of one of the oldest national dailies in Bangladesh The Daily Sangram.
-He is admired by Islam loving youth of Bangladesh for his thriller series, Saimum Series.
-He is also known as Islamic thinker and intellectual in Bangladesh.
+He was the editor of one of the oldest national dailies in Bangladesh, The Daily Sangram.
+He is admired by Muslim youth of Bangladesh for his thriller series, Saimum Series.
+He is also known as an Islamic thinker and intellectual in Bangladesh.

-Asad's cultural activities are largely guided by patriotism and devotion to Islamic ideology.
-He is one of the renowned cultural activists who devoted their intellectual capabilities to nurture cultural and ideological heritage in Bangladesh.
+Abul Asad's cultural activities are largely guided by patriotism and devotion to Islamic ideology.
+He is one of the renowned cultural activists, who devoted their intellectual capabilities to nurture cultural and ideological heritage in Bangladesh.
 He is involved with many socio-cultural and professional organisations.
 He is the President of Bangla Sahittya Parishad (BSP), Chairman of Bangladesh Islamic Centre (BIC).
 He was a director of Bangladesh Sangbad Sangstha (BSS) and a member of Bangladesh Press Council.

-Asad earned good name in the field of journalism.
+Abul Asad earned a good name in the field of journalism.
 His regular sub-editorial 'Durbin' has been receiving widespread appreciation.

 Although a successful journalist, Abul Asad is much more known and admired for his thriller series 'Saimum'.
 Books of this series added a new dimension to Bengali literature.
 It combines heritage, passion and ideology, and inspires the reader to devote his/her life, deeds and love to Islam.
 He started this famous series in 1972 and has published 62 novels so far.

 Early life and education

-Asad was born on 5 August 1942 at village Narashinghpur in Rajshahi, Bangladesh.
+Abul Asad was born on 5 August 1942 at Narashinghpur village in Rajshahi, Bangladesh.
 He started writing articles and stories while he was a student of Class XI.
 He gradually became involved in journalism.
 He continued his studies alongside his activities as a journalist.
 Abul Asad completed his MA in economics from Rajshahi University.
 His father, A.K Shamsamul Haque was an Islamic scholar from a madrasah at Benaras in India.
 His mother's name is Mojida Begum.

 Journalism

-Asad started his career as a writer and journalist during his student life.
+Abul Asad started his career as a writer and journalist during his student life.
 He worked as a Rajshahi-based journalist in several dailies and weekly publications.
 While a student, he wrote columns on politics and culture which were popular, and these set him in his career as a journalist.
 He began his career in journalism from 17 January 1970 as an assistant editor of The Daily Sangram.
 In 1981, he took over responsibility as the editor of The Daily Sangram.
 He is also a columnist and essayist.